HenriqueCastros/HenriqueCastros/README.md

 I am a Computer Science undergrad at PUC Minas.

-🔭 I’m currently working on <strong>Natural Language Processing</strong> and on <strong>Front-End Freelancing</strong> Projects using React
+🔭 I’m currently working with <strong>Node as a Software Engeneer</strong> and on <strong>Front-End Freelancing</strong> Projects using React

 🌱 I’m currently studying Data Science at <a href="https://letscode.com.br/" target="_blank">Let's Code</a>.
 Check out my Data Science <a href="https://github.com/HenriqueCastros/Data-Science-Portfolio">Portfolio</a>!!
 I've created a repo with some of my projects.